Serhey2016/offerland/FRONTEND_DEBUG_GUIDE.md

 - **USE CONDITIONAL** - Wrap in debug flags when needed
 - **NEVER COMMIT** - Don't leave logs in production code

+### ⚠️ GIT COMMIT RULES
+- **NEVER AUTO-COMMIT** - Never add files to git or commit without explicit user permission
+- **ALWAYS ASK FIRST** - "Can I commit these changes?" or "Should I save these changes?"
+- **USER CONTROLS GIT** - Only the user decides when to commit and push changes
+- **NO AUTOMATIC SAVING** - Don't assume user wants changes saved to git
+- **EXPLICIT PERMISSION REQUIRED** - Wait for user to explicitly request git operations

 ### Phase 1: Pre-Debug Setup
 1. **Check Docker Status**
    ```bash